Semantics - CST Visitor

 selectClause(ctx) {

-// Each Terminal or Non-Terminal in a grammar rule are collected into
+// Each Terminal or Non-Terminal in a grammar rule is collected into

 let columns = ctx.Identifier.map((identToken) => identToken.image);